DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 [^33]: W. Sanders. *Working Future: A Critique of Policy by Numbers,*
     Canberra: ANU Centre for Aboriginal Economic Policy Research, 2010.

-[^34]: Rennie et al., ‘Home Internet for Remote Indigenous Communities’.
+[^34]: Rennie et al., *Home Internet for Remote Indigenous Communities*.

 [^35]: K.W.
 Seemann, M. Parnell, S. McFallan and S. Tucker, *Housing for
-    Livelihoods: The Lifecycle of Housing and Infrastructure through a Whole-of-System Approach in Remote Aboriginal Settlements,* Vol. 29, Alice Springs: Desert Knowledge CRC, 2008.
+    Livelihoods: The Lifecycle of Housing and Infrastructure Through a Whole-of-System Approach in Remote Aboriginal Settlements,* Vol. 29, Alice Springs: Desert Knowledge CRC, 2008.

 [^36]: R. Grey-Gardner and M. Young, *Utopia Homelands Project: Lessons
     from Experience*, p.
 10.

-[^37]: See Crouch 2014 for a detailed description: A. Crouch, *Home
+[^37]: For a detailed description, see: A. Crouch, *Home
     Internet for Remote Indigenous Communities: Technical Report,* Alice
     Springs: Centre for Appropriate Technology, 2014.